renaschweizer/congen-gatk/README.md

 ## Step 8: Perform hard filtering

 Filtering a set of SNPs is a delicate balance between too stringent and too lenient; you should decide what works best for your type of data and your analytical goals.
-For a discussion of a few aspects of filtering that you should keep in mind, see the section "Navigating the Perils of Data Filtering" in last year's ConGen review (Schweizer et al. 2021).
+For a discussion of a few aspects of filtering that you could consider, see the section "Navigating the Perils of Data Filtering" in a previous ConGen review (Schweizer et al. 2021), or stay tuned for discussions later this week led by Will Hemstrom and others (e.g., [Hemstrom, Grummer, et al. 2024](https://www.nature.com/articles/s41576-024-00738-6) *Nature Reviews Genetics*).

 For this part of the pipeline, we're going to use a different vcf file that has additional individuals and more variable site.
 At the beginning of this session, we moved this file and its index, to our **raw_genotypes_HC** directory.